Rainyan/sourcemod-nt-ghost-distribution/README.md

 </tr>
 </table>

-This plugin patches the selection function to choose uniformly from all possible locations–the blue line overlaps with the expected distribution in red:
+This plugin patches the selection function to be independent and identically distributed–the blue line overlaps with the expected distribution in red:

 ![ghostspawn_sim_16_ghosts](https://github.com/Rainyan/sourcemod-nt-ghost-distribution/assets/6595066/8fb3083d-033f-41d2-b63a-4c075a795629)